-With takeout and delivery being the only available options for “dining out” right now, the competition to get found online is more saturated than ever.
+With takeout and delivery being the main source of revenue for most restaurants right now, the competition to get found online is more saturated than ever.
 Make sure guests are finding your online ordering (OLO) page and that you are utilizing the best OLO options available to maximize revenue with these tips.

 Continue reading for our tips, or, feel free to check out our webinar below for advice from experts!
 [Video available at the bottom of the page]

 If you don’t already have one, a website is an important component to taking your restaurant online.
 It is your digital storefront and any information that is available to customers in-house should be on your website as well.

 How to Create a Website

 You don’t need to spend thousands of dollars on a web developer to get a beautiful website.
 Services like Squarespace, Wix, and others make it easy for anyone to build their own website with pre-designed templates.
 All you need to do is supply the information and images and you’ll be online in just a few hours for a reasonable yearly or monthly fee.

 Try and answer as many questions as possible on your website to make the decision process easier for customers.
 Here are some absolute must-haves for any restaurant website to be successful with online ordering.

 - Hours: When are you open?
 Are takeout hours different from delivery or dine-in?
 If you are closed on a day you are normally open, make that abundantly clear with a banner or pop-up notification on your homepage so everyone visiting the site sees the message.

 - Contact info: Physical address, email address, phone number, and any other methods you want customers to use to get in touch with you.